 Maine DMR recommends GLHA's proposals, as discussed above, to maintain and operate the existing downstream fish passage facility from April 1 to June 15 and Atlantic salmon kelts from October 17 to December 1, open the project's log sluice, and develop and implement an adaptive management plan.
-Maine DMR also recommends GLHA's proposal to install trash racks having 1-inch clear spacing to the full depth of the turbine intakes.
-Unlike GLHA's proposal, however, Maine DMR recommends that the trash racks be installed within the first fish passage season following license issuance, and thereafter deploy the trash racks during the downstream fish passage season (i.e., April 1 to June 15, and August 1 to December 31).
+Maine DMR also recommends GLHA's proposal to install full-depth trash racks with 1-inch clear bar spacing.
+Unlike GLHA's proposal, however, Maine DMR recommends that the trash racks be installed within the first fish passage season following license issuance, and thereafter deploy the trash racks during the downstream fish passage season (i.e., April 1 to June 15, and August 1 to December 31).199